slatedocs/slate/source/index.md

 customer |  | If set, the result will include only paylans associated with specific customer. status |  | If set, the result will include only payplans with specific status.
 Possible values are "ongoing", "cancelled", and "completed". type |  | If set, the result will include only payplans with specific type.
-Possible values are "subscription" and "payplan". limit | 20 | Returned items limit. page | 1 | Page number.
+Possible values are "subscription" and "payplan". limit | 20 | Number of items to show per page. page | 1 | Page number.

 ## Create